By Cheri Sicard

 What if you just want to run an air conditioner?

-I was happy that Josh ended up answering my exact question of what if I need to just run the air conditioner?
+I was happy that Josh ended up answering my exact question about what would I need to just run my air conditioner?

-Josh says for a single 13,500 BTU air conditioner, a 3,000-watt generator will run most A/Cs.
+Josh says for a single 13,500 BTU air conditioner, a 3,000-watt generator will do most often.
 Barely.
-And the generator may struggle.
+But the generator may struggle.
 It definitely won’t give you a full 30-amp service.

 Josh says you can get around this by using a Hard Start Kit.
 I have always heard this called a Soft Start Kit and, as you know, we’re big fans of those at RVtravel.com.
 This kit helps give extra power at the A/C’s start-up, when the most power usage occurs.